vaeth/zshrc-mv/README.md

 you can define a function `after_zshrc`: If this function is defined, it is called at the very end of `zshrc` (passing the arguments of the shell), so you can undo/extend any change done in `zshrc` if you wish to.

+For example, by default zshrc disables a history file.
+If you call enable_history in the function after_zshrc, the history will be saved to $HOME/history and restored from there: after_zshrc() enable_history
+(use read_history to pick up changes saved in another terminal)

 Also some other paths are configurable if you have set